docker/opensource/docs/ways/community.md

 * using Docker in some particular domain (for example, testing or deployment)
 * using Git, Go, GitHub, IRC, or other common tools

 Also, choose mentoring if you like to be happy.
-Studies show that <a href="http://goo.gl/HSz8UT" target="_blank">helping others</a> is a great way to boost your own well being.
+Studies show that [helping others](https://goo.gl/HSz8UT)is a great way to boost your own well being.